Page Content

 • The power to notify the Data Controller or the Data Processor of an alleged infringement of GDPR;

-• The power to obtain, from the Data Controller and the Data Processor, access to all personal data and to all information necessary for the performance of its tasks, to obtain access to any premises of the Data Controller and the Data Processor, including to any data processing equipment and means.
+• The power to obtain, from the Data Controller and the Data Processor, access to all personal data and to all information necessary for the performance of its tasks:

 4.0 Individual Rights under GDPR (ICO, 2018)